daos-stack/daos/docs/user/filesystem.md

 | --foreground               | run in foreground                |
 | --singlethreaded           | run single threaded              |
 | --thread-count=<count>     | Number of threads to use         |

+The `--pool` and `--container` options can also be passed as the second and third positional arguments.

 When DFuse starts, it will register a single mount with the kernel, at the location specified by the `--mountpoint` option.
 This mount will be